I AM Noticed Core Content

 Think about the things that you practice.
 Maybe it's reading, maybe it's a sport, or an art.
 Every time we practice we grow.
 Sometime that feels easy, and sometimes that feels hard.
 The key is to keep practicing goodness so that we can be the best versions of ourselves.

-Give each person in your entire group a copy of the I AM Noticed Cycle Worksheet.
-Introduce them to the I AM Noticed Cycle.
-Share the base level introduction for each part starting with "want-to".
-Have each participant answer the questions.
+Give each person in your entire group a copy of the I AM Noticed Cycle Worksheet to introduce them to the cycle.
+Below are brief explanations for each part of the cycle.
+You can use them as you go along, and answer the questions on the worksheet.

 Want-to - choosing to have a positive attitude